Wilker-Oliveira/PARACHUTEpp/README.md

+# Meeting notes
+## 2022-09-02
+### Activities scheduled until next meeting
+1. MC -> finish reading chapter 4 of MRC book.
+2. WF -> finish reading chapter 7 of MRC book.
+3. Propose the model of the initial classes of the MRC library based on the sum of sinusoids method.

+## 2022-09-09
+### Activities scheduled until next meeting
+1.
+2.

 # Channel_modelling
 This repository contains the implementation of Channel models and tools for channel modelling and analysis, the reference material for this implementations is some exercises from UFC teleinformatics department and also Mobile Fading Channels by Matthias Pätzold,